Canon 80D vs Fujifilm X-Pro3

 Studio photographers will appreciate that the Fujifilm X-Pro3 (unlike the 80D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X-Pro3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 80D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is the Canon 80D better than the Fujifilm X-Pro3 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.